How to deploy a Digital Experience site in Salesforce via the Metadata API

 How to deploy Digital Experiences

-So how do you deploy a Community/Digital Experience from a sandbox org through to production?
+So how do you manage the deployment process for a Digital Experience or Salesforce Communities site from a sandbox org through to production?
 If your Digital Experience doesn’t already exist in your target environment, you can deploy the whole site in a few steps using Gearset.
 If your site already exists in the target org, and you just want to deploy specific changes, you can head straight to step four.

 If you want to follow this walkthrough yourself, start your free 30 day trial to see Gearset in action for yourself.